drplote/FG-2e-PlayersOption/README.md

 If an attacker's weapon does more than one damage type (such as a morningstar), it will assume the damage type most favorable to the attacker is hitting.
 If the defender is for some reason wearing more than one suit of armor, it will assume that the most favorable set of armor is being worn.

+#### Weapon Type Determination

-The damage type of the weapon is determined by looking at the text in the "damage" entries for the weapon.
-In particular, it is looking for the words "slashing", "piercing", or "bludgeoning", though with a small edit to the data file you could house-rule modifiers for damage types such as acid, lightning, etc.
+I try to determine the damage type of the weapon by looking at all of the possible damage types on the action that was used to roll the attack.
+If, for example, you attack with a morningstar from the PHB, this will look at the damage entries and see that it has bludgeoning and piercing damage.
+It is looking for the keywords "slashing", "bludgeoning", and "piercing".
+With edits to data_common_po.lua, however, you could easily add modifiers against more damage types if you wished, such as fire or acid.

+A planned future improvement is to allow this to be specified in the "properties" section of a weapon item, and it will look there first before digging into the damage entries.

+#### Armor Type Determination

 The armor type is determined by doing a partial match on the armor's name.
 So if the armor your character has equipped is "Chain Mail", it will have no trouble matching this to the chain mail armor type.
 Likewise, it will have no problem with "+3 chain mail", "Chain mail +3", or even "Steve's Super Awesome Set of Chain Mail armor".
 As long as the words chain mail are there, it will be happy.
 If you typo it as "chian mail", you're out of luck.
 Likewise, if your armor is for some reason named "chain mail plate mail" or something else that would give two hits, the results are going to be kind of unpredictable.
 So don't do that.